Updated: 6 days ago

 Find a few photos that have some colors you really like.

-You can even take your own photos and pull colors from items you have!
+You can even take your own photos and pull colors from items you have at home!

-When I was in middle school my mom found this beautiful t-cup that had all the colors she wanted to use to decorate our basement.
+When I was in elementary school my mom found this beautiful t-cup that had all the colors she wanted to use to decorate our basement.

-My mom's always impressed me with the things she can accomplish.
+My mom's always impressed me with her creative abilities in interior design.

-When I started my brand I remembered what I learned from her and decided to to base my marketing colors on a photoshoot I did with my friend Jayda ( @Jaydaiye)
+When I started my business I remembered what I learned from her and decided to base my marketing colors on a photo a friend took of me.

-I love it because I don’t have to have my computer on me to work on color palette projects.
+I love it because I don’t have to have my computer to work on color palette projects.

 First download the app, create a new document, and start with a blank canvas.

-Set it up with a place to add a photo and add 5 circle below the photo section.
+Set it up with a place to add a photo and add 5 circles below the photo section.

 Here's an idea of what your template should look like: